AdaCore/spark2014/lrm/source/packages.rst

 and proof.

-State abstraction is the means by which this hidden state is managed for flow analysis and proof. |SPARK| extends the concept of state abstraction to provide hierarchical data abstraction whereby the state abstraction declared in a package may contain the global state of other packages given certain restrictions described in ().
+State abstraction is the means by which this hidden state is managed for flow analysis and proof. |SPARK| extends the concept of state abstraction to provide hierarchical data abstraction whereby the state abstraction declared in a package may contain the global state of other packages given certain restrictions described in :ref:`package_hierarchy`.
 This provides data refinement similar to the refinement available to types whereby a record may contain fields which are themselves records.

 Volatile State